qpdf/qpdf/README-maintainer.md

   serves to

-  * remind us that assert in release code disappears and so should only be used for debugging; when doing so use a Debug build configuration
+  * remind us that assert in release code disappears and so should only be used to document pre/post conditions and invariants, and for sanity checks during development and testing; when doing so use a Debug build configuration.

   * protect us from using assert in test code without explicitly removing the NDEBUG definition, since that would cause the assert not to actually be testing anything in non-Debug build configurations.

+  Prior to 12.3 assert_test.h and assert_debug.h shared the same header guard, which prevented the simultaneous inclusion of both headers.
+  This was changed to permit the CI testing of private-API methods without loosing the use of assertions in private header files.

 * In a source file, include the header file that declares the source class first followed by a blank line.
 If a config file is needed